Help for Breakouts on the Hairline and Scalp

 Treating Forehead Acne

-Forehead acne should be treated the same way as acne on the rest of your face.
+You should treat forehead acne the same way that you treat acne on the rest of your face.
 The exception?
 If you’re dealing with clogged pores, not with acne.
 You’ll know the difference because acne results in raised, red bumps (pimples) that can ooze fluid and feel uncomfortable; clogged pores, on the other hand, aren’t red, don’t swell up, and rarely cause discomfort.
 If it’s only clogged pores, skip Step 3 below.

 Here’s the step-by-step routine for treating forehead acne: